Mrrvm/os_lusiadas_2/content/grounds.md

 ![[WhatsApp Image 2025-05-22 at 15.52.43.jpeg]]
 **Fig. 13, 14** - Photos of used sources organised ^fig-org

 Regarding [[Os Lusíadas]], I am still unsure on how procede in terms of chapters, or if and how to relate each chapter (called *canto*) to which texts I am sourcing.
-As of now, I have been dissecting what each stanza means and which relations I can find, but also just cutting from the first chapter and see what that can organically bring (see [[grounds#^fig-diss]]).
+As of now, I have been dissecting what each stanza means and which relations I can find, but also just cutting from the first chapter and see what it can organically bring (see [[grounds#^fig-diss]]).

 ![[WhatsApp Image 2025-05-22 at 15.52.43 (2).jpeg]]
 **Fig. 15** - Photo dissecting [[Os Lusíadas]]^fig-diss
 #### Navigating chaos

-Given the big amount of sources (which will grow), I have decided to use the software [Obsidian](https://obsidian.md/) hosted online in this platform.
+Due to the big amount of sources, I have decided to use the software [Obsidian](https://obsidian.md/) hosted online in this platform.
 Each page under the artifacts folder, shall have its bibliographic reference, notes and a collection of tags (e.g. "mozambique", "performance", "fiction"), which allows for connections to later be found between them.
 Instead of hierarchically, I can visualise, navigate and search these sources through a graph view (see [[grounds#^fig-graph]]).

 ![[Pasted image 20250522162542.png]]
 **Fig. 16** - Screenshot of the graph view locally. ^fig-graph

-Due to the sensitivity of the project and for transparency proposes, all the pages and code present in this platform are stored publicly on [github]( https://github.com/Mrrvm/os-tugas) (with automatic versioning).
-### Outcomes
+## Outcomes

 In reference to Campgna on being near the end of an era (i.e. near the end of capitalism), [[Os Lusíadas]] is a ruin of the past that has served and continuous to serve as a means to create a violent world.
-In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open incubator - a library - with its hopeful plurality of voices, where future ones can craft new relations from, a fertile ruin.
+In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open incubator - a library - hopefully with a plurality of voices, where future ones can craft new relations from, a fertile ruin.

-I intend on working on this as rhizomatically as I understand it over the next 3 to 4 years, while organically seeking to have more and more collaborators, as well as other possible forms of input.
-My purpose is far from speaking in the name of anyone, in actual fact that is my biggest fear for the project.
-Here the process matters as much as the product will.
-If looking away ahead time and it works out well enough, I don't see why it should not replace [[Os Lusíadas]] in Portuguese educational systems, unless the objective is to silence it.

 [^found-bodies]: [[Núcleo Museológico Rota da Escravatura#^found-enslaved-bodies]]